Stable nickel production in Type Ia supernovae: A smoking gun for the progenitor mass?: Stable Ni production in vs. sub- models

 Once the burning phase has ceased (typically a few seconds after the beginning of the thermonuclear runaway), the stable Ni yield continues to increase through radioactive decays with half-lives $t_{\sfrac{1}{2}}\gtrsim 1$\,s, in particular via the $\beta+$ decay chains $^{60,61,62}$Zn $\rightarrow ^{60,61,62}$Cu $\rightarrow^{60,61,62}$Ni (see Table~\ref{tab:decay2ni}).
-From now on we consider the final decayed yields when referring to the \nife\ or stable Ni yields.
-We note, however, that the decayed \nife\ yield is essentially the same as at $t\approx 0$, since only $^{58}$Cu decays to \nife\ with a half-life $t_{\sfrac{1}{2}}\approx3.2$\,s.
+From this point, we go on to consider the decayed yields at one year past explosion when referring to the \nife\ or stable Ni yields, as these are most relevant to the late-time spectra discussed in this paper.
+We note, however, that the decayed \nife\ yield is set shortly after explosion, since the only parent isotope, $^{58}$Cu, decays to \nife\ with a half-life of $\sim$3.2\,s.